jottinger/grappaexample/src/docs/article.md

 We need to add a `Rule` to our parser, so that we can define an entry point from which the parser should begin.
 As a first stab, we'll create a `Rule` called `article()`, that tries to match one of our words.

-> It tries to match one of our words.
 With a trie.
 It's cute that way.

-(A [trie](https://en.wikipedia.org/wiki/Trie) is a type of radix tree.
+> A [trie](https://en.wikipedia.org/wiki/Trie) is a type of radix tree.
 They tend to be super-fast at certain kinds of classifications.
 Note that this method name may change in later versions of Grappa, because honestly, the actual search mechanism - the trie - isn't important for the purpose of invoking the method.)